Am I Underinsured? How to Tell If You Have Enough Car Insurance

 Being legally insured and being adequately insured are two very different things.
 Millions of American drivers carry policies that technically satisfy state law but leave them dangerously exposed to financial ruin after a serious crash.
 Here are the clearest red flags to watch for:

 • You only carry state minimum liability limits.
 Minimums are a legal floor, not a financial safety net.
-States like California recently raised minimums to 30/60/15, but even these updated figures can be wiped out by a single emergency room visit.
+States like California, North Carolina, Virginia, Utah, and New Jersey all raised their minimums in 2025–2026, but even these updated figures can be wiped out by a single emergency room visit.

 • Your liability limits are lower than your net worth.
 If your assets — home equity, savings, investments — exceed what your policy will pay, a lawsuit could reach directly into your personal finances.